learnk8s/learnk8s.io/newsletters/20190918-academy-live.md

 As if that weren't enough, [the demand for Kubernetes engineers is raising sharply](https://www.hntrends.com/2019/sep-react-reaches-thirty-percent-posts.html?compare=Kubernetes&compare=&compare=&compare=).

-💰 To celebrate the release of the Learnk8s Academy, we have discounted 30% to all products!
+💰 To celebrate the release of the Learnk8s Academy, we have discounted the most popular package by 30%!

 The offer is available for one week only, though.